Hezecaiah/Sorting-Algorithm-Analysis/README.md

 *The average runtime complexity of the quick sort in question will not be derived as the math required is exhaustive and has already been solved by various authorities.

-These classes may need to be pasted into a newly constructed Java product and package titled Sorts to run properly.
+P.S.: These classes may need to be pasted into a newly constructed Java product and package titled Sorts to run properly.